 - Calendar (calendar + edit date/price/availability) - 56 h

-- Statistics (boosting stats tips, month earnings, overall rating, views and bookings, hosting standards, unlock superhost) - 90 h
+- Statistics (boosting stats tips, monthly earnings, overall rating, views and bookings, hosting standards, unlock superhost) - 90 h

 - Profile (messages, community center) - 64 h

-All the financial aspects to mention, iPhone and Android development are not the only two expense sources - as you also need to have a proper design and back-end done; additionally, a huge scope of hours (30% from the development time) would be needed for testing work.
+All the financial aspects to mention, iPhone and Android development are not the only two expense sources - as you also need to have a proper design solution done; additionally, a huge scope of hours (30% from the whole development time) would be needed for testing services.

-With an app where you can make apartment reservations the best revenue-generating stream would perhaps be in-app purchases once your platform charges a fee for its services.
-Of course it is always possible to get some extra cash flow by adding in-app paid advertisement, but we wouldn’t recommend sticking to it.
-Imagine launching a new platform where the increase in the amount of active users is the main goal for a first quartile...Statistics proved people are threatened by intrusive banners and rising-everywhere pop-ups, so it might cause a detestation to your app; and that’s something you definitely don’t want to happen right from the start.
+With an app where you can offer apartment reservations services the best revenue-generating "map" would perhaps be in-app purchases once your platform charges a fee for its services.
+Of course, it is always possible to get some extra cash flow by adding in-app paid advertisement, but we wouldn’t recommend sticking to it.
+Imagine launching a new platform where the increase in the number of active users is the main goal for a first quartile...Statistics proved people are threatened by intrusive banners and rising-everywhere pop-ups, so it might cause a detestation to your app, and that’s something you definitely don’t want to happen right from the start.

 “We Imagine a World Where You Can Belong Anywhere”

 The powerful slogan of Airbnb, which makes boundaries between different cultures look a bit more diluted.
-Ideas like this one shake the market as they come at the right time to the right marketplace, and the emotion they carry is even more important - it is powerful and user-reflecting, making your customers feel like somebody has just read their mind.
-So maybe there is something about building your airbnb mobile app that leaves users so attached to it?
+Ideas like this one shake the market as they come at the right time to the right marketplace, and the emotion they carry is even more important - it is powerful and user-reflecting, making your traveling customers feel like somebody has just read their mind.
+So maybe there is something about building your platform like Airbnb that leaves users so attached to it?